scylladb/cpp-rust-driver/docs/source/topics/configuration/load-balancing.md

 This load balancing policy equally distributes queries across cluster without consideration of datacenter locality.
-This should only be used with Cassandra clusters where all nodes are located in the same datacenter.
+This should only be used with ScyllaDB/Cassandra clusters where all nodes are located in the same datacenter.

 ## Datacenter-aware Load Balancing